Lazy Days: Critical reception

 A reviewer from Music Week rated the song three out of five, adding, "Gary's former colleague continues to occupy indie-pop territory with a solid enough song.
 However, it lacks the killer chorus needed to better his previous chart performances."
 The magazine's Martin Aston described "Lazy Days" as "a hazy-lazy, summery feel, and an instant indication of Williams and [Guy] Chambers' Beatlesy tastes."
 David Sinclair from The Times viewed it as a "big, catchy, anthemic follow-up to Old Before I Die with fade-out borrowed from Hey Jude."

 Music video

 Williams took a day out of rehab to shoot the accompanying music video for the song, and he explained it was "a bonkers video, 'cause that's how my head was at the time, I think".
 Williams explained that "Lazy Days" was a song previously written by Guy Chambers, during his spell in the Britpop band the Lemon Trees.
-Williams thought it was an amazing song, but made some changes on the lyrics, including hooks in arrangement and music.
+Williams thought it was an amazing song, but made some changes to the lyrics, hooks, and arrangement.